Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 It's such a spirited opening for the stages, agree?
 Not only is there the sensation of adventure and battle, there’s also the implicit message that you’re being rewarded.

-As in, moments after you thrash the boss of the previous stage, those two emphatic opening notes sound, an official and melodic acknowledgement of your triumph.
+As in, moments after you thrash the boss of the previous stage, those two emphatic opening notes echo, an official and melodic acknowledgment of your triumph.

 PS: Tabidachi means “departure” or “setting off” in Japanese.